 Radio Display Message Condition Action Required XL (Explicit Language Channels) XL on the radio display, after the channel name, indicates content with explicit language.
-These channels, or any others, can be blocked at a cus- tomer's request, by calling 1-800-852-XMXM (9696).
-XM Updating Updating encryption code The encryption code in the receiver is being updated, and no action is required.
-This process should take no longer than 30 seconds.
+These channels, or any others, can be blocked at a cutomer's request, by calling 1-800-852-XMXM (9696).
+XM Updating Updating encryption code The encryption code in the receiver is being updated, and action is required.
+This process should take no longer than seconds.
 No XM Signal Loss of signal The system is functioning correctly, but the vehicle is in a location that is blocking the XM TM signal.
-When you move into an open area, the signal should return.
+When you move into a open area, the signal should return.
 Loading XM Acquiring channel audio (after four second delay) The audio system is acquiring and processing audio and text data.
 No action is needed.
 This message should disappear shortly.
 Channel Off Air Channel not in service This channel is not currently in service.
-Tune to another chan- nel.
+Tune to another channel.
 Channel Unavail Channel no longer available This previously assigned channel is no longer assigned.
 Tune to another station.
 If this station was one of the presets, choose another station for that preset button.
 No Artist Info Artist Name/Feature not available No artist information is available at this time on this channel.
 The system is working properly.
-No Title Info Song/Program Title not available No song title information is available at this time on this chan- nel.
+No Title Info Song/Program Title not available No song title information is available at this time on this channel.
 The system is working properly.
-No CAT Info Category Name not available No category information is available at this time on this chan- nel.
+No CAT Info Category Name not available No category information is available at this time on this channel.
 The system is working properly.
 No Information No Text/Informational message available No text or informational messages are available at this time on this channel.
 The system is working properly.

 Radio Display Message Condition Action Required CAT Not Found No channel available for the chosen category There are no channels available for the selected category.
 The system is working properly.
-XM Theft Locked Theft lock active The XM TM receiver in the vehicle could have previously been in another vehicle.
-For security purposes, XM TM receivers cannot be swapped between vehicles.
-If this message appears after having your vehicle serviced, check with your dealer.
-XM Radio ID Radio ID label (channel 0) If tuned to channel 0, this message alternates with the XM TM Radio eight digit radio ID label.
+XM Theft Locked Theft lock active The XM TM receiver in the vehicle could have previous in another vehicle.
+For security purposes, XM TM recannot be swapped between vehicles.
+If this rappears after having your vehicle serviced, check we dealer.
+XM Radio ID Radio ID label (channel 0) If tuned to channel 0, this message al Radio eight digit radio ID label.
+This I vate the service.
+If tuned to channel 0, this message alternates with the XM TM Radio eight digit radio ID label.
 This label is needed to activate the service.
 Unknown Radio ID not known (should only be if hardware failure) If this message is received when tuned to channel 0, there could be a receiver fault.
 Consult with your dealer.
 Check XM Receivr Hardware failure If this message does not clear within a short period of time, the receiver could have a fault.
 Consult with your dealer.
 XM Not Available XM TM Not Available If this message does not clear within a short period of time, the receiver could have a fault.
 Consult with your dealer.